 With Cloud Run, deploying is as easy as specifying a container image, along with settings such as environment variables, memory limits, and concurrency, or the maximum number of requests that can be sent to a container instance at any time.

 Datadog is proud to be a launch partner for Cloud Run and Cloud Run for Anthos.
-These services are now generally available, and we’re excited to provide visibility for our customers who are adopting serverless container workloads.
+These services are now generally available, and we’re excited to provide visibility for our customers who are adopting serverless container workloads in Google Cloud.
 In this post, we’ll show you how you can monitor all the flavors of Cloud Run with Datadog.

 Google Cloud Run is powered by Knative, a Kubernetes-based open API and runtime environment for serverless computing.
 And because Cloud Run for Anthos runs Kubernetes under the hood, you can use Datadog’s Google Cloud and Kubernetes integrations to monitor your Cloud Run services.
 (Note: when deploying the Datadog Agent DaemonSet, make sure